Frequently Asked Questions

 When will families receive the School’s decision?

-Applicants will be notified by mail on March 2.
+Applicants will be notified by email on March 11.
 The Admission Committee will inform you of one of the following decisions: Your student will be offered enrollment at Francis Parker School and details of the enrollment process and deposit amounts will be included in the acceptance letter.
 Students who meet the requirements for admission, but for whom there is no space available, will receive a Wait Pool letter.
 Wait Pool candidates are not ranked and the pool does not give a candidate priority in subsequent years.
 A letter of denial or deferral will be sent to those students for whom our program is not an appropriate match at the current time.

 Should we continue to apply if there is not an opening the first year we seek enrollment?